 If your dog is afraid of strangers, you might be wondering why and what you can do about it.
 This post will show you a number of possible causes and what you can do about them.

-Possible reasons why it is afraid of strangers are that it is still young, it is naturally submissive, it was mistreated by strangers in the past or that certain strangers approach it in an intimidating way.
+So, why is my dog afraid of strangers?
+Possible reasons why your dog is afraid of strangers are that it is still young, it is naturally submissive, it was mistreated by strangers in the past or that certain strangers approach it in an intimidating way.

 Since there are a number of possible causes, it would help to consider what would make each of them more likely.
 Once you have a good idea of the main cause, it should become easier to figure out what to do in order to get it to stop.